gopheracademy/gopheracademy-web/content/advent-2019/pkgapi.md

 ## Reusable  ##

 A good library is also reusable under a number of different scenarios.
-Often arguments for generics in Go cites reusability as a main reason.
-However, as is now, Go offers a lot of opportunity for reusability.
+Often arguments for generics in Go cites re-usability as a main reason.
+However, as is now, Go offers a lot of opportunity for re-usability.

 ### Accepts Interfaces, Returns Structs ###